 Student Work Placement Program (SWPP)

 SWPP is a WIL funding opportunity from the Government of Canada.
-Employers may receive a wage subsidy of up to $7,000 per WIL student through SWPP’s employer delivery partners.
+Employers may receive a wage subsidy of up to $7,500 (or up to 75 per cent of a student’s wage) per WIL student through SWPP’s employer delivery partners.

 Apply through an employer delivery partner.